 Recently golf fitness, or as I would rather call it golf conditioning, has gained some momentum and mainstream media coverage as an essential aspect in improving a golfer’s ability to play better golf.

 In the last couple of years, fitness professionals, physicists, and engineers have researched how the body moves during a golf swing and has evaluated the effects of movement patterns, swing timing, and the physics involved to optimize the golf swing.

 With equipment advances diminishing, golfers will need to optimize their kinematic swing sequence and improve their mobility, muscle stability, and increase strength to hit the golf farther.

 These physical advancements will also lead to better swing mechanics and the often overlooked benefit of improving the long-term health of the golfer.

 To hit the ball farther, you will need to increase your golf swing speed.

 There are many ways to increase swing speed, but in the end, it comes down to having a strong core and the ability to control movements in the lower and upper body.

-The core transfers energy from the legs to the upper body and without an active core power will be lost.
+The core transfers energy from the legs to the upper body, and without an active core, power is lost.
 The core is also responsible for separating movement between the upper and lower body.
 Being able to rotate the hips without the upper body moving will improve your timing and add more power to your swing.

 This article has three exercises and an exercise progression that will help increase your golf swing speed.